 I might be the only person with this movie on their list, but I couldn’t not include it.
 When I discovered the Puppet Master franchise as a youngster, I became obsessed.
 Unhealthily so.
 I would start renting it almost every weekend.
 I tried sculpting my own puppets, I was Blade for Halloween, I even had a Puppet Master-themed birthday party.
 Even now, I can watch that feature and feel some of that childhood glee come back.

-I’d like to think I discovered it just before, but it’s possible that my introduction to Fright Night was the comic book series.
-Either way, vampires have always been my monster of choice so I was bound to see it eventually.
+Vampires have always been my monster of choice so I was bound to see Fright Night eventually.
 And it didn’t disappoint.
 It quickly became one of my favorite movies of all time, in any genre.
-It’s fun, funny, full of great FX work.
+It’s fun, funny, and full of great FX work.
 When friends came over, this would be the thing they clamored to watch.
 With good reason, too.
 It’s one of the greats.

 A Nightmare on Elm Street 3: Dream Warriors

 I’d seen Friday the 13th and A Nightmare on Elm Street by the time I saw Halloween.
 I hadn’t heard as much about Michael Myers.
-I just loved the holiday, knew it was a slasher, but other than that I didn’t totally know what to expect.
-But it blew me away.
-It’s the first time I remember actually being aware of how good the movie I was watching actually was.
-And I thought about including H20 or Halloween II, both entries I love and watch constantly, but at the end of the day I have to go with the favorite.
+I just loved the holiday and knew it was a slasher.
+But other than that, I didn’t totally know what to expect.
+Of course, it blew me away.
+It’s the first time I remember actually being aware of how good the movie I was watching was.
+I thought about including H20 or Halloween II, both entries I love and watch constantly, but at the end of the day I have to go with the favorite.
 Even if I try to only watch it in October every year, I fail.
 I just can’t stay away from this film and hope I never will.